dwcarder/clogin2/README.md

 clogin2 is a fork of the clogin tool that ships with [RANCID](http://www.shrubbery.net/rancid/).

-We forked RANCID internally around the year 2001, and hacked it up to do various things like support various vendors, answer yes/no prompts, use ssh, handle tftp output, syslog when it is invoked, and probably more.
+We forked clogin from RANCID internally around the year 2001, and hacked it up to do various things like support multiple vendors, answer yes/no prompts, use ssh, handle tftp output, syslog when it is invoked, and probably more.

-This is used as the primary login tool used for almost all automated configuration of network devices at UW.
-At this point, some amount of that logic is based on the DNS naming convention used, but that could probably be fixed easily with by hacking the script, or with the addition of a config file.
+This is used as the primary login tool for almost all automated configuration of network devices at UW.
+At this point, some amount of that logic is based on the DNS naming convention used, but that could probably be fixed easily by hacking the script, or someday with the addition of a config file.

 ## Things we know that work with clogin2:
 * Juniper JunOS